Interference with Public Duties: Texas Penal Code §38.15

-The Interference with Public Duties crime in the state of Texas gives police the right to arrest you if they believe you interfered with the duties of a peace officer, a medical service worker, firefighter, investigator, animal control worker, or others trying to radio-in an emergency as described in the statute.
-Learn more detailed information about the Interference with Public Duties offense below.
+The Texas Interference with Public Duties law gives police the right to arrest you if they believe you interfered with the duties of a peace officer, a medical service worker, firefighter, animal control officer, a person transmitting an emergency communication, or a utility employee or agent performing job duties.

-Interference with Public Duties is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.
+The Penal Code classifies the Texas Interference with Public Duties law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+Learn more about the Texas offense of Interference with Public Duties below.

-The current Texas law defines the offense of Interference with Public Duties in Penal Code Section §38.15 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Interference with Public Duties in Penal Code Section §38.15, as follows:[1]

 (a) A person commits an offense if the person with criminal negligence interrupts, disrupts, impedes, or otherwise interferes with: